-Staff recommends approval of this petition upon resolution of outstanding issues related to transportation
+Staff recommends approval of this petition.

 Plan Consistency

 The petition is consistent with the Blue Line Extension - University City Area Plan recommendation of residential and office land uses at this site but is inconsistent with the recommended retail uses at this site.